-is an artist living and working in Philadelphia, PA.
-He received his Master of Fine Art in Sculpture at The Tyler School of Art and Architecture of Temple University and his undergraduate degree in General Fine Arts from the Pacific Northwest College of Art and the Victorian College of Art.
-His work has been exhibited nationally and internationally in Philadelphia, New York, Portland, Los Angeles, Paris, and Melbourne.
-He currently teaches at the Tyler School of Art and has guest lectured at the Pacific Northwest College of Art and Portland State University.
+Nicolo Gentile is an artist living and working in Philadelphia, PA.
+He received his Master of Fine Art in Sculpture from the Tyler School of Art and Architecture at Temple University and his Bachelor of Fine Art from the Pacific Northwest College of Art in General Fine Arts.
+His work has been exhibited nationally and internationally at Commonweal Gallery, Temple Contemporary, and Automat (Philadelphia), Fragment Gallery and Trestle Gallery, (New York), The Vault (Denver), LVL3 (Chicago), Portland Contemporary and Carnation Contemporary (Portland, OR), SOIL and The Vestibule (Seattle) TSA LA and Last Projects (Los Angeles), Paris, and Melbourne.
+He is a recent recipient of the Velocity Fund administered by Philadelphia Contemporary and supported by The Andy Warhol Foundation for the Visual Arts’ Regional Regranting Program and is an Artist in Residence at the Fitler Club Philadelphia.
+Gentile currently teaches at the Tyler School of Art and Architecture and has guest lectured at the Pacific Northwest College of Art, Portland State University, and Nazareth College.

 ARTIST STATEMENT

-I wish my PrEP medication made me feel like I was taking part in something, but so far it has only softened my bowels.
+I wish my PrEP medication made me feel like I was taking part in something, but so far it’s only softened my bowels.

 This is not the fire in my belly I had anticipated.

-I am inspired by the materials, histories and conditions of queer transgression which inform my sculpture and installations.
-Composed of leather, latex, iron and steel, my sculptures slip between recognizable materials of kink, industry and sport to address the oscillating power dynamics of gender and masculinities.
+I am inspired by the materials and conditions of queer transgression which inform my sculpture and installations.
+Composed of leather, latex, iron and steel, my sculptures and installations slip between recognizable materials of kink, industry and sport to address the oscillating power dynamics of whiteness, gender and masculinities.

 GOODSPORT : GAME FOR ANYTHING